 Click on the images below to see a small selection:

 We experience Wellington as a place where people genuinely want to be part of the solution to homelessness.

-Our 50th birthday celebrations are focussed on this “together” and lifting up the people and communities who are part of the response to homelessness in our city.
-A high point will be our 50th birthday photo exhibition in September 2019.
-This will feature 50 different images each reflecting the contribution of one kaitautoko (supporter) group, business or individual.
-A number of different Wellington photographers will contribute these images, and the celebration will again be a coming together of the people of Wellington to acknowledge and reconfirm our collective commitment to ending homelessness in our city.
+Our 50th birthday celebrations have focussed on this “together” and lifting up the people and communities who are part of the response to homelessness in our city.
+A high point has been our 50th birthday photo exhibition, featuring 50 different images, each reflecting the contribution of one kaitautoko (supporter) group, business or individual.
+A number of different Wellington photographers have contributed these images, and the celebration has again been a coming together of the people of Wellington to acknowledge and reconfirm our collective commitment to ending homelessness in our city.

-Make a note in your diaries – plan to head down to Photospace to see the beautiful images and learn more about the amazing people in your community who are part of this vision.
+If you haven’t been able to get to the photo exhibition yourself, you can view the images here.
 And have a think about how you might like to be involved too.
 Because TOGETHER, we CAN end homelessness in our city.